"Since I have a cold (head stuffed, sore throat, sinus pain), is it OK to PT or run?"

-First of all, anytime you go into a public facility consider it germ infested during the flu season - especially a gym.
-Catching colds from your kids who attend school, from living in barracks, or from cafeterias is all too common during the flu season.
-By simply washing your hands or using hand cleaner throughout your day you can significantly decrease your chances of even catching a cold or flu.
+Whenever you go into a public facility, consider it germ-infested during the flu season, especially a gym.
+Catching colds from your kids who attend school, from living in barracks or from cafeterias is all too common during the flu season.
+By simply washing your hands or using hand cleaner throughout your day, you can decrease your chances of even catching a cold or flu significantly.

-But back to the question.
-The rule is if your chest is congested, you have a fever, chills, dehydrated, or any other cold ailment from the neck down, DO NOT WORKOUT.
+If your chest is congested or you have a fever, chills, any other cold ailment from the neck down or are dehydrated, do not work out.
 Chest congestion and any type of exercise do not mix well.
-Aerobic or anaerobic activity can overwork your heart and can cause your chest cold to develop into a bronchitis or pneumonia.
-Lifting weights can naturally increase blood pressure.
-Combined with over working your heart, you can really cause damage if not careful when exercising while ill.
-Plus - you don't want to bring your germs to the gym either.
+Aerobic or anaerobic activity can overwork your heart and cause your chest cold to develop into bronchitis or pneumonia.

-There is no evidence that you can "run off" or "sweat out" a cold.
 Studies have proven that you cannot decrease the duration of the cold or flu symptoms by exercising.
-In fact, if you workout too hard, you can actually get more sick.
+If you work out too hard, you actually can get sicker.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.